leruetkins/pxe-np/README.md

 # PXE-NP - GODLIKE PXE SERVER!

 ## What is PXE-NP:
 **PXE-NP** is a PXE boot server that allows you to launch operating systems and useful programs over the network using [PXE](https://en.wikipedia.org/wiki/Preboot_Execution_Environment) technology.
 In this case, the iPXE bootloader is used.
 It works on both BIOS and UEFI systems, with only minor differences in the menu.

+The program works on Windows and Linux.
+The configuration file contains sample settings.
+The necessary operating system and disk images need to be downloaded separately or, if already available, extracted to the appropriate folders.

-## How to use on Windows:
+## How to use:

 ### 1.
 You need to choose the mode in which **PXE-NP** will operate: